 The NFLP is a loan forgiveness program with a service obligation for recipients of the loans.
-To be eligible for the maximum 85 percent forgiveness, the Borrower must agree to serve as full-time nurse faculty at an accredited school of nursing for a consecutive four-year period following graduation from the program.
+To be eligible for the maximum 85 percent forgiveness, the Borrower must agree to serve as full-time nurse faculty, for a period of 4-years, at an accredited school of nursing following graduation from the program.
 Following graduation, the Borrower must submit certification of employment within a reasonable timeframe to be determined by the school.
-NFLP borrowers are limited to a 12-month timeframe to establish employment as full time nurse faculty at an accredited school of nursing following graduation from the program.
-If employment verification is not submitted within the 12-month period, the borrower will NOT be eligible for loan forgiveness.
 The school will cancel an amount up to 85 percent of the principal and interest of an NFLP loan as follows:

-- 1. Upon completion by the borrower of each of the first, second and third year of full-time employment as a faculty member in a school of nursing, the School will cancel 20 percent of the principal of and interest on the NFLP loan, as determined on the first day of employment. - 2.
-Upon completion by the borrower of the fourth year of full-time employment as a faculty member in a school of nursing, the School will cancel 25 percent of the principal of and interest on the NFLP loan, as determined on the first day of employment.
+1. Upon completion by the borrower of each of the first, second and third year of full-time employment as a faculty member in a school of nursing, the School will cancel 20 percent of the principal of and interest on the NFLP loan, as determined on the first day of employment.

+2. Upon completion by the borrower of the fourth year of full-time employment as a faculty member in a school of nursing, the School will cancel 25 percent of the principal of and interest on the NFLP loan, as determined on the first day of employment.